 - Project managers

-- Application developers wishing to integrate a flexible database solution into their applications
+- Application developers seeking to integrate flexible database solutions

 Format of the Course